-Sheriff’s deputy faces charges after targeting teen
+Lawyer: Deputy led armed group to black teen’s home

 WILMINGTON, N.C.
-(AP) - A sheriff’s deputy in North Carolina is facing criminal charges after authorities say he led a group of armed people to the wrong home in a search for a missing girl.
+(AP) - A sheriff’s deputy in North Carolina is facing criminal charges after authorities said he led a group of armed people to the wrong home in a search for a missing girl.

-New Hanover County District Attorney Ben David said Friday that Jordan Kita, who worked in the Pender County Sheriff’s Office, will be charged with trespassing and breaking and entering.
-News outlets report that Kita led an armed group of people May 3 to the home of Dameon Shepard, a senior at Laney High School in Wilmington.
+New Hanover County District Attorney Ben David said Friday that Jordan Kita, who worked in the New Hanover Sheriff’s Office, will be charged with trespassing and breaking and entering.

+Kita led an armed group May 3 to the home of Dameon Shepard, a senior at Laney High School in Wilmington, according to James W. Lea, a lawyer for Shepard’s family who is preparing a civil lawsuit.

-The all-white group tried unsuccessfully to force its way into the home of Shepard, who is black.
+The all-white group tried unsuccessfully to force its way into the home of Shepard, who is black, news outlets reported.

 Kita was looking for Lekayda Kempisty, a 15-year-old girl who was reported missing earlier that day.
 She was later found safe.

-Kita’s group was actually looking for someone named Josiah who used to live next door in its effort to find Lekayda, according to a lawyer for Shepard’s family, who is preparing a civil lawsuit.
+In its effort to find Lekayda, Kita’s group was searching for someone named Josiah who used to live next door.

 Shepard told news outlets that he repeatedly tried to point out to the group that they had the wrong house and that a yard sign out front explicitly congratulated “Dameon” on his high school graduation, to no avail.

-Note: This story has been corrected to show that Kita worked for the New Hanover County Sheriff’s Office, not the Pender County Sheriff’s Office.